Trisophic-Union/Core-Documents/Constitution/Constitution.md

 # Programs

 ## Extra Notes
 Development shall be delegated to both executive branch and custodium (partially) along with being monitored by the mediacative.
-Custodium are mandated to intervene if executive is found to be using programs inadecuetly.
+Custodium are mandated to intervene if executive is found to be using programs inadequately.

 ## Project Cybersyn
 A revival of project Cybersyn is being worked on, albeit its going to be a long time before its operational.
-Here are the main compotents
+Here are the main components
 - Operations Interface (Live data display)
 - Cybernet (Network of computers collecting and processing data)
 - CHECO (Chelian Economic simulator) NOTE: Name to be changed